galahad1/githubAnalytic-agent/README.md

+# GithubAnalytic-agent

+This repository implement an agent that fetch data about an organization.

-# githubAnalytic-agent
+# Host

-An agent to get data from github and send them to a server
+The application is hosted on heroku.